-- We expect that students follow instructions from staff. - Keep all doorways clear where possible. - Always use appropriate staircases and entrance/exits. - Only enter and exit the classroom when told to do so by a member of staff. - Students are not permitted to be in the building during break and lunch times unless inclement weather procedures have been authorised - Access to designated toilets is only allowed during break and lunch times. - Students to report any incidents to member of staff on - Staff to follow appropriate procedures when notified of incidents.

-3.3 Off Site Direction
+- They follow instructions from staff. - They keep all doorways clear where possible. - They always use appropriate staircases and entrance/exits. - They enter and exit the classroom when told to do so by a member of staff. - They use designated toilets before the start of the school day and at break and lunch times - They report any incidents to member of staff on - They follow appropriate procedures when notified of incidents. - 3.3 Off Site Direction